 The King of Trash: A True Story of Survival, Forgiveness, and the American Dream

-The King of Trash, directed by Oscar-winning cinematographer Errol Webber, is a powerful and deeply human documentary that tells the extraordinary true story of a Vietnamese family who lost everything after the fall of Saigon and rebuilt their lives from the ground up in America.
-It is a story of survival, faith, and the courage to turn loss into legacy.
+The King of Trash, directed by Oscar-winning cinematographer Errol Webber, is a powerful and deeply human documentary.
+It tells the extraordinary true story of a Vietnamese family who lost everything after the fall of Saigon.
+They rebuilt their lives from the ground up in America.
+This is a story of survival, faith, and the courage to turn loss into legacy.

 When the Vietnam War ended in 1975, Saigon fell into chaos.
-Smoke filled the air as families ran through the streets clutching what little they could carry.
-Among them was Jim Duong Tai Thu, a father and self-made entrepreneur who had built one of South Vietnam’s largest paper mills and recycling companies.
+Smoke filled the air as families ran through the streets, clutching what little they could carry.
+Among them was Jim Duong Tai Thu, a father and self-made entrepreneur.
+He had built one of South Vietnam’s largest paper mills and recycling companies.
 Known to many as the original King of Trash, he gave dignity and purpose to discarded material and to the people who worked with it.

 Then everything changed.
 The new regime seized his factory, trucks, and home.
 What had taken decades to build disappeared overnight.
-Refusing to surrender to despair, Jim, his wife Anh Thi Le, their children David, Victor, Kristina, and their siblings together with Jim’s brothers and extended Duong family members who had all worked side by side in the family business, made the hardest decision of their lives.
+Refusing to surrender to despair, Jim, his wife Anh Thi Le, their children David, Victor, Kristina, and their siblings, along with Jim’s brothers and extended Duong family members, made the hardest decision of their lives.
 They left their homeland with nothing but faith, courage, and the hope of freedom.

 Their escape across the open sea was filled with hunger, storms, and silence.
-The waves were higher than their courage some nights, and the fear of never reaching land followed them with every sunrise.
+The waves were higher than their courage some nights.
+The fear of never reaching land followed them with every sunrise.
 “We left with nothing but hope,” recalls David Duong, “and that was enough.”

 From those humble beginnings, the Duong family began to rebuild what they had lost.
 They worked long hours, saved every dollar, and supported one another through every hardship.
 In 1983, the family pooled their savings and founded Cogido Paper Corporation, a small recycling and export business that became their first step toward stability.
-Six years later, in 1989, they sold Cogido to a major corporation, a pivotal moment that gave them both the capital and confidence to grow further.
+Six years later, in 1989, they sold Cogido to a major corporation.
+This pivotal moment gave them both the capital and confidence to grow further.

 Their journey is captured most powerfully in a single line from the film: